 The methodology applied to modelling and estimating the deposit was unchanged since the previous estimation.
-Increases in costs since 2020 have been largely balanced by increased metal prices and therefore the same cut-off has been applied for reporting.
-New drilling since 2020 has focused on extending the known extents of the mineralisation, especially towards the southern plunge.
+Increases in costs since 2020 were largely balanced by increased metal prices and therefore the same grade cut-off was applied for reporting.
+New drilling since 2020 focused on extending the known extents of the mineralisation, especially towards the southern plunge.
 In Figure 10 below, the additional domains since the 2020 model can be seen in gold, while the previous interpretation is displayed in blue.